Cuba Resurrects Dollar-only Stores, A Symbol Of Inequality - UrduPoint

 "Let's go, this isn't for us," he told his son, making a beeline for the door.

-The state-owned supermarket, which opened in January, is the first of several dollar-denominated stores set to open across the island, as part of a bid to boost the island's battered economy.
+The state-owned supermarket, which opened in January, is the first of several dollar-denominated stores set to open across the island, as part of a bid to boost its battered economy.

 Prime Minister Manuel Marrero said the move was a "necessary process" for the state to get its hands on some of the Dollars circulating "illegally" on the black market.